asimsek/CERNComputingAccount/README.md

 ```

 > If everything goes right, use the following command and see if you can create a proxy successfully.
 ```bash
 voms-proxy-init --voms cms
 ```

 > You should see a message as below indicating the VOMS connection is succesfull.

+> ps: Unless you complete the 2-step VO registration process, this code will not open a proxy and will give you an error.

 ![GridCertificateSuccesfull](https://raw.githubusercontent.com/asimsek/CMSStarterKit/main/GridCert5.png "GridCertificateSuccesfull")